-20-minute neighbourhoods have the potential to be transformational for everyone but to achieve this, people must be at the heart of planning, design, and delivery.
+Complete, compact and connected places have the potential to be transformational for everyone but to achieve this, people must be at the heart of planning, design, and delivery.
 Each neighbourhood is unique, and its design and implementation will have to be tailored to the specific needs of individual populations.
 Joined up working across the public, private and third sector is essential.

-Therefore, a 20-minute policy approach focusing growth to locations that are well serviced and promotes easier access to active travel and public transport is likely to have positive outcomes from an equality perspective.
+Therefore, a complete, compact and connected places approach focusing residential windfall development to locations that are well serviced and promotes easier access to active travel and public transport is likely to have positive outcomes from an equality perspective.

-However, there could be a tension between 20-minute neighbourhoods or highly served areas that are closer to the idea of the 20-minute city neighbourhood (where it would be easier to create a liveable and healthy neighbourhood, that incentivises active travel to services that are easily accessible) against those areas that have fewer services and are further from the 20-minute neighbourhood concept.
+However, there could be a tension between neighbourhoods or highly served areas that are closer to the idea of the 20-minute concept (where it would be easier to create a liveable and healthy neighbourhood, that incentivises active travel to services that are easily accessible) against those areas that have fewer services and are further from the 20-minute neighbourhood concept.
 The latter are often already disadvantaged and highly car dependent.
 Therefore, to tackle existing inequality, substantial interventions may need to be considered.